Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 # The Catalyst:
 The Catalyst appears as a floating white orb that distorts surrounding light and serves as the main antagonist of the game.
 It will shoot out portals that new enemies will spawn from and must be defeated by the player on each level in order to progress further.

-After the Catalyst has lost a specific amount of health each level, WRITE STUFF HERE LATER
+After the Catalyst has lost a specific amount of health each level, Give it some kind of armor that can only be removed by clearing the next wave of enemies.

 After enough damage has been dealt to the Catalyst, it will float high above the center of the arena and begin charging up.
 After a short time, it will charge down and crash through the level leaving a hole for the player to follow to the next level.
 This action of charging through the level and leaving a hole will also release a shockwave killing all enemies left in the arena.
 (The Catalyst will have some form of armor it'll activate if too many enemies are alive.
 This will prevent some cheap tactics of just avoiding enemies and focusing on the Catalyst)